 In Suriname, cassava is a root vegetable which is very popular.
 The Maroon women makes cakes from them, baking them over a fire in a large pan.

 The national dish of Suriname is chicken with rice.

 The drinking water in Suriname is said to be one of the most purest and tastiest.

-The literacy rate in Suriname is 95 per cent, and the life expectancy is 72.5 years.
+The literacy rate in Suriname is 95 percent, and the life expectancy is 72.5 years.

 Although the country faces political and economic challenges, it also enjoys a relatively high standard of living.
-As a matter of fact, a average middle income family owns three or more vehicles, making it the most cars per capita in the whole world.
+As a matter of fact, an average middle income family owns three or more vehicles, making it the most cars per capita in the whole world.

-The bauxite industry, is the main economy of Suriname.
+The bauxite industry is the main economy of Suriname.
 Their main trading partners are, the United States, Canada, Netherlands and other Caribbean countries.